Her Campus Logo Her Campus Logo

 I cannot wait to make more such insane memories at Ashoka, and add more pieces to my mosaic as I grow into who I am.
 Here’s to the people I will now encounter and love, places I will explore, and days I will see – here’s to the next four years!

-Mihika is a mental heath advocate, and content writer at Her Campus Ashoka.
-She is a student at Ashoka University, and is majoring in Psychology with a biology minor.
-She also engages in volunteering and can be found giving advice to her friends and having engaging conversations at any time of day.
-In her free time, she enjoys reading, watching romcoms, and listening to music with freshly baked cookies or pasta.
+Mihika is a student at Ashoka University, and is majoring in Psychology with a biology minor (explaining all the trauma dumping in her articles).
+She enjoys volunteer work and can be found giving (insanely good) advice to her friends.
+Having engaging conversations at any time of day, her personality is that of the 'therapist friend' (or so she's been told.)
+In her free time, she is seen reading, watching romcoms, and listening to music with freshly baked cookies or a steaming hot bowl of pasta.